 “SDL Trados Studio is the complete translation environment for language professionals who want to edit, review and manage translation projects whilst in the office or on the move.”

-SDL Trados Studio, the CAT tool used by over 270,000 translation professionals around the world, offers a complete, centralized environment foe editing, reviewing and managing translation projects and terminology – either offline in a desktop tool or online in the cloud.
+SDL Trados Studio, the CAT tool used by over 270,000 translation professionals around the world, is considered by many to be the gold standard in the industry.
+The tool offers a complete, centralized environment for editing, reviewing and managing translation projects and terminology – either offline in a desktop tool or online in the cloud.
+It has four core functions: terminology management, translation memory (TM), machine translation (MT) and, now, Generative Translation.

 https://www.trados.com/product/studio